 Whole body scan is usually combined with stimulated Tg blood test.

-If your doctor suspects your cancer may have spread, a PET scan or chest X-ray may be performed.
+If your doctor suspects your cancer may have spread, a CT/MRI scan or chest X-ray may be performed.